anjana321-anj/AI39A_Group8_-Library-Management-System-/README.md

 3. Book borrowing, returning, and reservation management
 4. Favorites and personal reading list for registered users
 5. Admin dashboard for managing books, users, and borrow records

+---

+## Technologies

+### The website was developed using the following technologies:

+1. HTML
+2. CSS
+3. Figma
+4. pymysql

+---

+## Screenshots

+### Here's a sneak peek of what the website looks like: